Carleton Free Press: Controversy

 Langdon was exonerated by a New Brunswick court on all charges.
-On November 2, 2007, Justice Peter Glennie of the province's top court blocked the Irvings' request to halt the publication the Carleton Free Press, while prohibiting Langdon from using confidential Brunswick News information.
+On November 2, 2007, Justice Peter Glennie of the province's top court blocked the Irvings' request to halt the publication of the Carleton Free Press, while prohibiting Langdon from using confidential Brunswick News information.
 "In this province, the Irvings are connected to their monopoly in the forestry sector," Jeannot Volpe, leader of New Brunswick's Conservative Party, the official opposition, told IPS.

 "I've been to events concerning this sector with hundreds of people which no one from the Irving papers covered.
 People are starting to get frustrated: how is our voice going to be heard if the media won't report the message?" said Volpe, whose party normally takes the side of big business.

 While media rights activists are hopeful about the Carleton Free Press, Irving still dominates the province's public sphere.
 The company has big plans in the works, including a seven-billion-billion dollar oil refinery and a new liquefied natural gas facility and pipeline in the city of Saint John.

 These mega-projects have raised the ire of environmentalists who say the province should be decreasing rather than increasing its production of greenhouse gases.
 "There is no credible reporting by anyone who understands the science behind these proposals," said Inka Milewski, science advisor to the Conservation Council of New Brunswick.

 "There is no credible capacity of any Irving media outlets to cover these stories," Milewski told IPS.

 "Media concentration is worse in Canada than in other industrialised countries -- and in New Brunswick, way worse," Robert Picard, a U.S. media economics expert, told a 2003 conference in Moncton, New Brunswick.

 Similar tactics used by Brunswick News

-HERE, a tabloid style weekly magazine, was New Brunswick's sole independent English language publication up until 2004, when the Irvings opened a competing "alternative" weekly called the Metro Marquee.
+HERE, a tabloid-style weekly magazine, was New Brunswick's sole independent English language publication up until 2004, when the Irvings opened a competing "alternative" weekly called the Metro Marquee.
 While HERE had been publishing successfully for four years, the independent publication couldn't compete with the ad rates of the new Irving competitor and HEREs owners were forced to sell out to the monopoly rather than face financial ruin.

 The Irvings closed down the Metro Marquee upon purchasing HERE and changed the paper from a staff-driven organisation to a freelance model, with most writers receiving 25 dollars per article and 10 dollars per photo.

-On October 18, HERE, an Irving owned weekly which bills itself as "New Brunswick's Urban Voice", ran a cover story titled "Why not choose natural gas?"
+On October 18, HERE, an Irving-owned weekly which bills itself as "New Brunswick's Urban Voice", ran a cover story titled "Why not choose natural gas?"
 HERE normally requires its cover stories to be at least 1,000 words; the natural gas cover clocked in at 302.
 The article, which reads like a press release from a natural gas company, ran without listing its author, which also violates the magazine's normal guidelines.